 Ironically, it may be that the development of more advanced helmets with facemasks, has done more to increase head injury within the sport because of how it sped up the game, allowing for more speedy and violent collisions.
 As far as I know, the brain does not have pain receptors, but the surface of the skull does.
 A desire to avoid the pain of getting whomped in the head, may be the best protection for the brain.
 What is, after all, pain for?

 What I would like to see, is a comparison of head injury statistics from Australian Football and Rugby (where their headgear is minimal to none) as compared to the NFL.

 On a personal note, I played football beginning in Elementary school through High School.
 I did not play in College.
 I certainly had my bell run on the football field from time to time but the only memorable–visit the hospital type–of concussion came on the BASEBALL diamond.
 I’ll spare you the details.
 They called it a mild concussion in the newspaper the next day.
 (Yeah right!)

 I think of myself as a generally safe and cautious person.
 I wonder what I would have done, if, in my youth, I would have read an article like Malcomb Gladwell’s.
 I wonder if I would have taken a pass, on football, or been compelled, with that youthful desire to test one’s mettle against others and be part of an athletic team, to participate in the face of this strong scientifically based concern.
-I don’t know, but I am glad that my children took a pass on football.
+I don’t know, but I am glad that my children included football.
 Times have changed and are changing.
 It’s a good thing.
-We’re getting smarter, but it’s difficult to hold back the tide of our biology compelling us to “act out” through sports that are ultimately detrimental to our health.
+We’re getting smarter, but it’s difficult to hold back the tide of our biology compelling us to “act out” through sports that may ultimately be detrimental to our well being.